 e.
-Training Plan
+Training Plan (Purpose Area 2 only)

 Training and public awareness activities are integral to a community's response to human trafficking.
-Category 1 applicants are expected to conduct local trainings for project partners and for other community members, and to provide project staff with professional development opportunities (including travel to attend local and national victim assistance or regional or national trafficking conferences).
-A Training Plan should be submitted as a separate attachment to the application.
+Applicants must include, as a separate attachment to this application, implementation plans for conducting local trainings for project partners and other community members, public awareness activities, and plans to provide staff with professional development opportunities (including travel to attend local and national victim assistance or regional or national trafficking conferences).

-The training plan should include the following information:
+The Training Plan should include the following information:

-- target audiences for trainings and public awareness activities - topics of trainings - tentative dates or frequency of training events - key staff involved in delivering training - identification of specific professional development opportunities for staff, including costs to attend local or national victim assistance or regional or national trafficking conferences.
+- Target audiences for trainings and public awareness activities, - Topics of trainings, - Tentative dates or frequency of training events, - Key staff involved in delivering training, and - Identification of specific professional development opportunities for staff, including costs to attend local or national victim assistance or regional or national trafficking conferences.

-Under this program, OVC recommends each Category 1 applicant allocate 2-5 percent of the total project budget, including match funds, be dedicated to conducting training and public awareness activities and providing project staff with professional development opportunities (including travel costs, staff time, and speaker fees, if applicable).
-Please note that required attendance at DOJ grantee and/or kick-off meetings are not considered part of training costs.
+Under this program, OVC recommends 2-5 percent of the total project budget, including match funds, be dedicated to conducting training and public awareness activities and providing project staff with professional development opportunities (including travel costs, staff time, and speaker fees, if applicable).
+Please note that required attendance at DOJ grantee and/or kick-off meetings is not considered part of training costs.

-Costs dedicated to training, public awareness, and professional development activities must be detailed and included as line items within the appropriate categories of the Budget Detail Worksheet and Budget Narrative.
+Cost estimates for training, public awareness, and professional development activities must be detailed and included as line items within the appropriate categories of the Budget Detail Worksheet and Budget Narrative.

-As with the action research plan, it is strongly recommended that the training plan includes a chart to illustrate the breakdown of federal funds and match amounts for each project staff person, consultant, and contractual entity that will devote effort toward training activities.
+As with the Plan for Action Research, it is strongly recommended that the Training Plan includes a chart to illustrate the breakdown of federal funds and match amounts for each project staff person, consultant, and contractual entity that will devote effort toward training activities.
 The Budget Detail Worksheet and Budget Narrative should match the amounts shown on the chart.
 It must be clear where these numbers are pulled from within the budget.

-g.
+f.
 MOUs, Letters of Intent, and/or Subcontracts/Subgrants